Oxymorphone is an opioid drug that is marketed under the brand name Opana.

 Saliva tests may be able to detect the presence of oxymorphone one to four days after using it

 Blood tests may detect the presence of oxymorphone for up to 24 hours after use

 Hair follicle tests have the longest window of detection for most substances.
 They may be able to detect the presence of oxymorphone in the body for up to 90 days

-Because oxycodone is an opioid, most standard drug panel tests will detect its presence.
+Because oxycodone is an opioid, most standard drug panel tests (PDF) will detect its presence.